 Add the sliced steak to a large gallon zip lock back.
 Drizzle with 1 tablespoons olive oil, juice from one lime and sprinkle with ⅔ of the fajita seasoning.
 Mix and shake the bag well until all the steak is coated.
 Let marinate in the fridge for 15 minutes or overnight.

 Spread the sliced bell peppers and onion on the prepared baking sheet.
 Drizzle with 1 tablespoon of olive oil and then sprinkle with the remaining fajita seasoning.
 Toss to coat.

 Roast the vegetables in the preheated oven for 15 minutes then remove from the oven and stir then push all the veggies to one side of the tray, trying to keep them in an even layer.

 Add the marinated steak in an even layer to the tray and place back in the oven for 10-12 minutes or until steak has reached your desired doneness.

 Wrap tortillas tightly in foil and warm in oven during the last 5 minutes of the fajitas cooking.
 I just stick them in the corner of the pan.

 Drizzle lime juice evenly over the top of the pan and sprinkle with chopped cilantro.

 what molly made

 I’m Molly, the self-taught cook and baker, photographer and blogger behind What Molly Made.
-I’m convinced love is the answer, that you can enjoy butter and veggies equally, that delicious baked goods should be something everyone can enjoy and healthy (but delicious!) recipes have the power to make us feel our best.
 On WMM I share easy-to-make and healthy recipes and love incorporating real, seasonal and whole ingredients whenever possible.
 My goal is to help people use food as a means to designing a better, healthier and more connected life.